sdelozier15/web-scraping-challenge/README.md

 HTML file - index.html

 This file displays the data gathered via the Flask app, and also arranges the data via a CSS/Bootstrap stylesheet.
-Insights

-There are many moving parts, and understanding how they work in tandem is key to better understand the effectiveness of Flask.